hortonworks/cloudbreak/README.md

 cbd init
 ```
 It will create a `Profile` in the current directory.
 The only required
 configuration is the `PUBLIC_IP`.
-In some case cbd can guess it,
+This ip will be used for Cloudbreak UI
-if not it will give you a hint.
+(called Uluwatu).
+In some case cbd can guess it, if not it will give you a hint.

 ### Generate Configuration